Privy Council of Scotland: Acts of Union and abolishment

+Functions of the council

+The government of the Kingdom of Scotland was effectively the privy council.
+Prior to it being abolished in 1708 and merged into the newly created Privy Council of Great Britain, the Privy Council of Scotland was the most important element of the central government in the country, and was responsible for handling day-to-day responsibilities in conjunction with the incumbent reigning monarch, however, monarchs of the Kingdom of Scotland prior 1603 had different ways of collaborating with the council.

+Beginning in the early 17th century, the Privy Council of Scotland began to divide responsibilities into two different areas, the Acta (government or state business) and Decreta (judicial and private business).
+Due to there being no formal government departments in the Kingdom of Scotland during the councils operation, it was the only forum to exist which allowed policy matters and decision making to be discussed.
+The responsibilities of the Privy Council of Scotland included law and order, military matters which included the recruitment and supply of military personnel and coastal defence, government finance and taxation, promulgation and enforcement of statute, oversight of local government, ecclesiastical affairs, responses to national crises, and the organisation of nationally significant events, most notably summoning and staging parliaments, as well as national celebrations, thanksgivings and fasts.
+In its judicial capacity, the Privy Council of Scotland responded to complaints about criminal activities, summoned suspected criminals and received and responded to petitions.

 Lord President of the Privy Council

 The President of the Privy Council was one of the Great Officers of State in Scotland.
 The Lord Chancellor presided over the Council ex officio, but in 1610 James VI decreed that the President of the College of Justice should preside in the Chancellor's absence, and by 1619 the additional title of President of the Privy Council had been added.
 The two presidencies were separated in 1626 as part of Charles I's reorganisation of the Privy Council and Court of Session.
 The Lord President of the council was accorded precedence as one of the King's chief officers in 1661, but appeared in the Estates of Parliament only intermittently.